elixir-europe/rdmkit/pages/accessibility.md

 If you have any difficulties or annoyances using the site, or feel that we are not meeting accessibility requirements, then please contact the site editors ([rdm-editors@elixir-europe.org](mailto:rdm-editors@elixir-europe.org)).
 We will do our best to make the site easier to use.

 ## How we assess the accessibility of the site
-The website is a community effort, and includes work by professional web developers.
-Our web developers assess the accessibility of the site using:
+The website is a community effort, so unfortunately we do not have the resources to hire an accessibility expert.
+However, our community includes professional web developers, and web developers assess the accessibility of the site using:

   * [The W3C Web Accessibility Initiative checklist](https://www.w3.org/WAI/test-evaluate/preliminary/)
   * [The British government accessibility checklist](https://www.gov.uk/government/publications/doing-a-basic-accessibility-check-if-you-cant-do-a-detailed-one/doing-a-basic-accessibility-check-if-you-cant-do-a-detailed-one)